 7. Fill out the post-program questionnaire.

 Each step must be completed in a timely and thoughtful manner to successfully complete the program.
-Failure to complete any of the steps in a satisafctory way could result in the removal of the student from the program.
+Failure to complete any of the steps in a satisfactory way could result in the removal of the student from the program.

 We recommend that students begin their program within one month after the date of the closing letter and complete it within one to two months of enrollment.
 Otherwise, their chance of completing the program successfully is significantly lower.